7 Easy & Tasty Lunch Recipes That Are Far From Boring

 To help you strive for the third option, we rounded up a list of our favorite lunch recipes to help bring excitement to the middle of your day:

 1. Peanut Butter & Greens Sandwich

 Yep, you read that right.
 Compared to the classic PB&J, a peanut butter and greens sandwich highlights the savory profile of nut butter.
 This combo is also the best of both worlds right now.
-Along with utilizing your shelf-stable peanut butter, you'll make the most out of fresh produce, which dietitians say we should still be buying.
+Along with utilizing an all-time fave nut butter, you'll make the most out of some leafy greens.

 2. Salmon, Spinach & Butternut Squash Salad

 Not only is this salmon, spinach, and roasted squash salad full of flavor, but it also has immune-supporting ingredients.
 Salmon—which could also be subbed for the canned variety—contains omega-3 fatty acids, which can help support the immune system by reducing inflammation.